llvm/llvm-project/llvm/docs/CommandGuide/llvm-link.rst

   a symbol is declared more than twice, the definition from the file declared last takes precedence.

+.. option:: --ignore-if-conflict <filename>

+  Adds the passed-in file to the link and ignores symbols that have already been declared with the definitions in the file that is passed in.
+This flag can be specified multiple times to have multiple files act as ignores.
+If a symbol is declared more than twice, the definition from the file declared first takes precedence.

 .. option:: --import <function:filename>

   Specify a function that should be imported from the specified file for